ruinedworld/7DaystoDie_BatteryAcidRecipe/README.md

 # 7DaystoDie_BatteryAcidRecipe
-A recipe to extract acid from batteries in the chem station in 7 Days to die.
+A recipe to extract acid from batteries in the chem station in 7 Days to die Alpha 20.